 When you set up an online ordering system for your restaurant, either through a third-party app or via a native restaurant POS integration, building your online ordering menu isn’t as simple as copying over your in-house menu items.
 Online customers don’t have the luxury of asking a server for the specials or seeing what the next table over has ordered.
 Plus, other restaurants are just a click away, so if they don’t see something they like right away you’re at greater risk of losing their business.
-Scroll down for a video walkthrough of Online Ordering best practices and how the Upserve Online Ordering platform works.

 7 Ways to Optimize Your Restaurant’s Online Ordering Menu

 Just because something is a big hit in your restaurant, doesn’t mean it should go on your online ordering menu.
 Ideally, you’ll want to put about 20 items with higher margins on your online ordering menu, but you also want to ensure that the items you are selling to-go will hold up their integrity when they arrive at their destination.

 A good example of this is a dish like nachos.
 They are notoriously poor for traveling when they’re plated the same way you would in-house.
 The chips get soggy, the cheese starts to coagulate, and the guacamole turns brown.
 If nachos aren’t a high-margin item or main staple of your restaurant, you might want to consider leaving them off your online ordering menu.